FeelsDEX/feels/docs/201_dynamic_fees.md

 ### 7. Fee Distribution

-**Behavior**: After fees are collected from trades, they are distributed among multiple protocol entities using a fixed split (MVP).
-Governance may adjust the split globally (or per‑pool override) but it does not change per trade.
+**Behavior**: After fees are collected from trades, they are distributed among multiple protocol entities using a configurable split.
+Governance may adjust the split globally through protocol parameters, but it remains fixed per trade for predictability.

 **Intuition**: Different stakeholders contribute to the protocol's success in different ways.
 The distribution system ensures each entity is compensated appropriately for their role while maintaining incentive alignment.

-**Rationale**: A fixed split keeps the MVP simple and predictable.
-Over time, governance can tune splits using protocol parameters, but the mechanism remains simple and auditable.
+**Rationale**: A configurable but fixed split keeps the system simple and predictable.
+Governance can tune splits using protocol parameters, but the mechanism remains simple and auditable.

 The collected fees are split between the following entities:
 - **The Feels Protocol**: Treasury accumulation for development and governance